ChrstphrHll/npc_gen/students/Hudsen Aluendalee.md

 ### Description
 - Half-Elf Wizard from Aldercrown Empire
 - 4th year Exploration student in Fiesn
-- short straight lighter blonde hair that's wild, Blue eyes, and Dark Tan skin
+- long wavy green hair that's well kept, Blue eyes, and Dark Tan skin
 - Is Jolly and Noncompetitive, and has Logic as their ideal

 ### Organizations